antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 ### Further readings

-You can get much more from IntelliJ IDEA
+You can get more from IntelliJ IDEA while fixing problems:
-IntelliJ IDEA can automate the process of problem fixing: correct all found problems at once, correct them before committing to Git or when you save the file.
++ For some of the problems, you can automate the process of problem fixing: correct them before committing to Git or when you save the file.
 For more information, refer to [Clean up your code](https://www.jetbrains.com/help/idea/resolving-problems.html#clean-up-code).

++ You can customize code inspections and the scope to which they apply: [Configure profiles](https://www.jetbrains.com/help/idea/customizing-profiles.html).